 The issue of how a God-man dies is one of the most complex questions in Christian theology.
+I covered the issue during the summer lectures, so a review of the lectures and materials may help on this.

 Here are a few items to help understand the issue better.